Recently, Uber rolled out a variety of features for drivers, including upfront pricing, ride rebalancing – and trip radar.

 “Call me a cynic but it seems to me with every change they just take more for themselves and make it worse for drivers”

-Some drivers are calling Trip Radar “Raffle Rides”.
-You have to accept the requests so quickly that you don’t actually have time to study what kind of ride you’re accepting.
+Some drivers are calling Trip Radar “Raffle Rides” because you have to accept the requests so quickly that you don’t have time to study what kind of ride you’re accepting.

 If your market has Upfront Fares and Trip Radar, you’ll have to get used to quickly evaluating a request and accepting it as fast as you can.
 That could mean more focus on your phone and less on the road.